Last Updated on October 1, 2022 by Jim Ferri

 Don’t Miss Patriots Point Naval & Maritime Museum

-The Patriots Point Naval & Maritime Museum on Charleston Harbor is home to a small fleet of National Historic Landmark ships, including the World War II aircraft carrier USS Yorktown; the USS Clamagore, a Cold-War era submarine; and the destroyer USS Laffey which supported the D-Day landings at Normandy and latter saw service in the Pacific.
+The Patriots Point Naval & Maritime Museum on Charleston Harbor is home to a small fleet of National Historic Landmark ships, including the World War II aircraft carrier USS Yorktown; the USS Clamagore, a Cold-War era submarine; and the destroyer USS Laffey which supported the D-Day landings at Normandy and later saw service in the Pacific.